okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2022-okta-identity-engine/index.md

 #### Progressive enrollment is GA in Production

 Typically, collecting end-user data during the initial sign-up process creates friction and abandonment.
 The addition of the Progressive Enrollment feature helps you to capture the minimum user information required to create a profile and then continually build out those user profiles during subsequent sign-in operations.
 Admins can control what information is collected, validate those input values, and trigger inline hooks during the self-service registration and progressive enrollment flows.
-See [Registration of end users](https://help.okta.com/okta_help.htm?type=oie&id=ext-pe-policies) and [Registration Inline Hook](/docs/guides/registration-inline-hook/nodejs/main/). <!-- OKTA-508479 -->
+See [Registration of end users](https://help.okta.com/okta_help.htm?type=oie&id=ext-pe-policies) and [Registration inline hook](/docs/guides/registration-inline-hook/nodejs/main/). <!-- OKTA-508479 -->

 #### PKCE validation for OIDC app integrations is Self-Service EA in Preview